Top Ten Most Persuasive Speakers of All Time

 This man had some of the greatest speeches ever.
 Such an inspiration.

-The most Charismatic President we've had, with the possible exception of Abe Lincoln.
+The most charismatic president we've had, with the possible exception of Abe Lincoln.

 3 Martin Luther King Jr Martin Luther King Jr. (born Michael King Jr.; January 15, 1929 – April 4, 1968) was an African American minister and activist who became the most visible spokesperson and leader in the civil rights movement from 1955 until his assassination in 1968.
 King is best known for advancing civil rights through... read more

 He had a dream that we would overcome the ideas of racial identity and address each other as individuals.
-He wanted us to view our fellow man, not on the basis of race, or gender, sexuality, or anything else but the content of their character.
-It was his mighty skills of persuasion that lead to civil rights movement to success through nonviolence.
-If only he were alive today, he, along with Kennedy and Lincoln, could really stand to teach these SJWs a lesson.
+He wanted us to view our fellow man not on the basis of race, gender, sexuality, or anything else but the content of their character.

-His "I had a dream" speech brought so many people to his cause, through a very strong and persuasive message.
+His "I Had a Dream" speech brought so many people to his cause through a very strong and persuasive message.

 4 Winston Churchill Sir Winston Leonard Spencer-Churchill was a British statesman who was the Prime Minister of the United Kingdom from 1940 to 1945 and again from 1951 to 1955.
 Churchill was also an officer in the British Army, a historian, and a writer.